ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 If you want to…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Why You Might Need an HTML CSS JS Website — and Not WordPress - <a href="https://medium.com/@sudarshan.contactwebdev/why-you-might-need-an-html-css-js-website-and-not-wordpress-096621f1a8c2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sudarshan Mishra`**

-<blockquote>Let me be clear first that I’m not here to bash WordPress.
-It’s a great platform that empowers a significant portion of the internet.
-But…
-Continue reading on Medium »</blockquote>

-<h3>5.
-This Week In React #276 : Boneyard, Ink, MUI, React Router, Next.js, - <a href="https://medium.com/@sebastienlorber/this-week-in-react-276-boneyard-ink-mui-react-router-next-js-9aa2babf1b73?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Seb @ ThisWeekInReact.com`**

-<blockquote>Hi there, Seb and Jan here 👋!
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+Next.js Routing & Navigation: The Practical Guide You’ll Actually Use - <a href="https://medium.com/@ivlie1495/next-js-routing-navigation-the-practical-guide-youll-actually-use-69c7e37a09db?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ivan Lie`**

+<blockquote>File-based routing sounds simple.
+Once you see what it can do, you’ll wonder how you ever lived without it.
+Continue reading on Medium »</blockquote>

+<h3>2.
+I Built an F1 Race Intelligence Dashboard — Here’s Everything I Learned - <a href="https://medium.com/@madhab.coder/i-built-an-f1-race-intelligence-dashboard-heres-everything-i-learned-e9fa77ae5f46?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Madhab Coder`**

+<blockquote>From GPS telemetry to spring-physics cameras, AI race engineers to voice commentary — the story of turning raw Formula 1 data into a…
+Continue reading on Medium »</blockquote>

+<h3>3.
+Why I Chose Vercel for Nutrilumo — A Fast, Scalable, and SEO‑Friendly Hosting Platform for Modern… - <a href="https://medium.com/@urademaker_10299/why-i-chose-vercel-for-nutrilumo-a-fast-scalable-and-seo-friendly-hosting-platform-for-modern-8a5ba6828281?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ulf R`**

+<blockquote>Choosing the Right Hosting Platform for a Modern SaaS
+Continue reading on Medium »</blockquote>

+<h3>4.
 Why Irreversibility Changes Everything in Payments - <a href="https://medium.com/@fullstackragab/why-irreversibility-changes-everything-in-payments-27eea19bb033?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Abdelfattah Ragab`**

 <blockquote>Traditional payment systems rely on one powerful feature: reversibility.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 Angular to Next.js Migration: What I Learned Moving a Full SaaS Product - <a href="https://medium.com/@haseeb_sohail/angular-to-next-js-migration-what-i-learned-moving-a-full-saas-product-da8c1e5be6ff?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Muhammad Haseeb Sohail`**

 <blockquote>*It’s not just a framework swap.
 It’s a mindset shift.*
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 How I Built a Full-Stack Web App in Hours Using Claude Code + VS Code (No Experience Needed) - <a href="https://medium.com/@veera.tirumurugan/how-i-built-a-full-stack-web-app-in-hours-using-claude-code-vs-code-no-experience-needed-cf089df65d3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veera Tirumurugan`**

 <blockquote>From zero to a production-ready FastAPI + Next.js app with Docker, PostgreSQL, and GitHub — all with AI assistance
-Continue reading on Medium »</blockquote>

-<h3>4.
-Vite’s Real Competition Isn’t Turbopack — It’s the Problem Neither Solves - <a href="https://medium.com/@renters00anchors/vites-real-competition-isn-t-turbopack-it-s-the-problem-neither-solves-dd65a904be8e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prakhar Bhatia`**

-<blockquote>The build tool debate has been going on for years.
-Webpack died a slow death.
-Vite won the next round.
-Vercel backed Turbopack as the…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Engineering a State-Ready Exam Engine: Building the Florida Real Estate Master Drill - <a href="https://medium.com/@codelikeagirl91/engineering-a-state-ready-exam-engine-building-the-florida-real-estate-master-drill-7ee6c6962cab?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codelikeagirl`**

-<blockquote>How I used Next.js, TypeScript, and Glassmorphism to transform a high-stakes study experience.
 Continue reading on Medium »</blockquote>

 <br/>